usuaero/Pylot/docs/source/creating_input_files.md

 >>>>Only required if the keyboard or joystick are being used as input.
 >>>
 >>>**"column_index" : int, optional**
 >>>>Specifies the column of the time-sequence control input file that corresponds to this control.
-Note that zero-based indexing is used and the zeroth column is the time index.
+Note that zero-based indexing is used and the zeroth column is always the time index (i.e. the first column after the time indices is denoted 1).
 Only required if a time sequence control input is used.
 >
 >**"engines" : dict, optional**
 >>Specifies the propulsion system(s) of the aircraft.
 The aircraft may have any number of engines.
 If more than one is desired, the following set of keys is simply repeated.